panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 type: post
 ---

 Comparing primitive values in JavaScript is simple.
-Just use any of the available equality operators, for example the strict equality:
+Just use any of the available equality operators, for example, strict equality:

 ```javascript
 'a' === 'c'; // => false